notkarenyi/accessibility-demo/README.md

 Tabindex refers to tabbing through the buttons or links (or "focusable" elements) on a page using the Tab key on the keyboard.
 This feature can be used by people navigating by keyboard, as well as people using screen readers.

 Try it yourself: stop here and press "Tab" until you have navigated all the "tabbable" elements on the page.
 Imagine that you are using a screenreader, so you can't see the context around each link as you're doing this.
-If you read just the highlighted text as you tab around the page, can you still tell where the links and buttons lead?
+If you read just the highlighted text as you tab around the page, can you still tell where each link leads?

 "Click here" and other phrases without context can be confusing to people who are navigating a site by the links only.
 Even worse, imagine a screen reader reading a raw link like <span tabindex="-1">https://github.com/username/project/master/README.md</span>.
 That would be awful!